bettaz/NXPCup/README.md

 Another Approach:

 Cluster all the vectors into two groups.
-First a threshold is set to filter all the noisy vectors, then applying homography and clustering method to the vectors to have two main groups.
-For that, we have to build a dataset to better visualize and test the performance.
+In the case of more than 2 vectors, first a threshold is set to filter all the noisy vectors, then applying homography and clustering method to the vectors to have two main groups.
+Then we will be able to get two vectors and develop algorithms to keep the car in the middle of the track.

 ## Raspberry configuration